irenecelebrin/pands-project/README.md

 ## The analysis

 The dataset is included in this repository for reference purposes.
-However, it is also imported from the module Sklearn.datasets to make it easier to load and explore the data and metadata.
+However, in the program the dataset is also imported from the module Sklearn.datasets to make it easier to load and explore the data.

+**analysis.py**
-Analysis.py is an program that allows to perform several functions.
+This is the main program, and it allows to perform several functions.
 Each component of the program was developed individually and is imported in the main python file as external module.
 All modules are independent, so if a module is not required, it can be commented and the program run without it.

-The components of the program are:
+The modules included in the main program are:

 1) read_dataset.py
 This module will print in the console a brief description of the dataset.
 It can be used by the user to verify the properties of the dataset.
 The information includes: